-- 5. Before he relocated to Eupro, Texorcist had purchased from Ebay a large number of servers and miniservers.
-After further discussion with friends, he decided to provide service as an Internet service provider in his basement.
-To accelerate downloading speed of his network, he reproduced technical copies of the most widely-surfed webpages on his servers.
-Would Eupro law allow for such reproduction? - 6.
-Two weeks ago, the unfortunate anthrax incidents in the United States took place in Eupro.
-Three people died mysteriously, and twenty-seven were hospitalized in serious and critical conditions.
-Doctors traced the symptoms to chemically-treated salmonella, which is a vicious form of salmonella that can attack human organs within days if not treated properly.
+- 5. Two weeks ago, three people died mysteriously in Eupro, and twenty-seven others were hospitalized in critical conditions.
+Doctors traced the patients' symptoms to chemically-treated salmonella-a vicious form of salmonella that can attack human organs within days if not treated properly.
 Eupro is in a state of panic at the moment.
 Dr. Bernard Petrossian recently wrote an analysis of chemically-treated salmonella, which includes symptoms of attacks by the bacteria and how to treat these symptoms.
 Texorcist was wondering whether he could include this valuable analysis on his website and called Dr. Petrossian.
-To his surprise, the doctor, who is advertised in the Eupro yellow pages as "the most friendly doctor in the world," slammed the phone on him after he yelled "No, I don't negotiate with hackers."
-Could Texorcist post the analysis despite the doctor's objection? - 7.
-In light of the recent passage of the anti-terrorist bills in the United States, Texorcist organized a hacker conference in Arlington, Virginia.
-On his way back to Eupro, he went to the "United We Stand: The Song That Will Never Be Released" concert in the RFK Stadium in Washington, D.C. and taped the entire show using his handheld digital camera.
-When he returned to Eupro, he offered to sell the tapes through an exclusive auction on his website.
-After learning about the auction, the concert organizers, who have recently negotiated a deal with ABC to broadcast the highlights of the 4-hour show on November 17, sought an injunction to the auction.
-Texorcist counterclaimed that the first sale doctrine applies.
-Would Texorcist prevail? - 8.
+To his surprise, the doctor, who was advertised in the Eupro yellow pages as "the most friendly doctor in the world," slammed the phone on him after he yelled "No, I don't negotiate with hackers."
+Could Texorcist post the analysis despite the doctor's objection? - 6.
 Before Eupro passed the Law on Copyright and Related Rights in the Information Society, the Eupro residents had lobbied the legislature heavily for an exception for digital images.
 Eventually, the law includes an exception for all digital images provided that any person who takes advantage of this exception has to forgo copyright ownership in the larger work that contains the image, or images, in question.
 Would Eupro violate the EU Information Society Directive by passing this provision?
-What's the possible course of action if the United Kingdom wants to challenge this provision?
+What is the possible course of action if the United Kingdom wants to challenge this provision?